stavros-k/docs/docs/6-windows/1-wds-windows-server.md

     ```

 	2. Add Boot Images
-		- Go to WDS and right click `Boot Images` on the left sidebar
+		- Navigate to WDS and right click `Boot Images` on the left sidebar
 		- Click `Add Boot Image...`
 		- Browse and select the `Win10Boot.wim` image
 		- Change name to `Windows 10 Boot`.
 		- Done
 	3. Add Install Images
-		- Go to WDS and right click `Install Images` on the left sidebar
+		- Navigate to WDS and right click `Install Images` on the left sidebar
 		- Click `Add Install Image...`
 		- Create an image group: `Windows10`
 		- Browse and select the `Win10ProInstall.wim` image